waterrings

 (3) relative permeability.
 The ratio of the effective permeability to a given fluid at partial saturation to the absolute permeability to the same fluid at 100% saturation.
 A measure of efficiency.
 The ratio varies between 0.0 and 1.0, where 1.0 is for a given fluid at 100% saturation.
 In the presence of two immiscible fluids, and because of the mutual interference between the two fluids, the sum of their respective relative permeabilities can never reach 1.0.
 A ratio, no units.

-petrophysical log: A well log record, analog or digital.
+petrophysical log, petrophysical well log: A well log record, analog or digital.
 There are many different kinds of petrophysical well logs, each displaying a specific scientific measurement in the realm of chemistry or physics taken over the formations penetrated by the drill bit, from the ground surface to the deepest depth drilled.
 A petrophysical well log provides a permanent record of the environment of the borehole.
-See well log.
+See well log for more detailed information.

 phreatic, phreatic zone: Pertains to the water-saturated zone underlying the water table.
 Overlain by the aerated zone.